ariasAleia/ROS_Robotics_Lab2/README.md

 * *Id*: Each joint has a corresponing ID
 * *Value*: The value that will be sent to the Addr.Name selected

+Due to that we needed to call the same service to change the values of each joint we created a function called *moveRobot* to do it.
+This function receives the configuration *q* for all the joints.
+Below you can find the code.
+In the first part, we create the client of the service and the service message.
+After this, we send different values of torque followed by different values of position to each joint.

 ```Matlab
 %Function to move joints and gripper